Medicare Part A:

-You may get your inpatient care at an acute care hospital, a critical access hospital, an inpatient mental healthcare hospital or at an inpatient rehabilitation facility.
+You may get your inpatient care at a hospital, a critical access hospital, an inpatient mental healthcare hospital or an inpatient rehabilitation facility.

 What Does Medicare Part A Cover?

 Medicare Part A is hospital insurance.
 It covers the hospital charges and certain expenses you have during a hospital stay, including meals, operating room fees, necessary medical supplies and lab tests.
 Medicare Part A also covers inpatient hospital care required as part of a clinical research study.